BadwaterBay/camera-trends/.github/pull_request_template.md

 ---
 **IMPORTANT: Please don't create a Pull Request before creating an issue first**

-Add a reference to a related issue in the repository:
-This Pull request closes #XXX
+name: ''
+about: What is this Pull Request about?

-Please also includes "Closes #XXX: " at the beginning of the title
+title: Please also includes "Closes #XXX: " at the beginning of the title
+labels: ''
+reference: This Pull request closes #XXX

 ---